nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Examples:
 * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`
 * `add n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567 t/criminal`

+Error Messages:
+* Emails should be of the format local-part@domain...
+    * This error occurs when an invalid email format is entered.
+    * Please enter the correct email format, e.g. Johnny@gmail.com.

+* Tag names should be alphanumeric
+    * There may be some special characters in the tag input, e.g.!@#*
+    * There should be no spaces in tags, e.g. close friend, is invalid.

 ### Listing all persons : `list`